Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Appendix

 \subsection{Results for Item and Rater Subsets}

 As described in the main text, there were 207 news items in the first sample, of which 109 were marked as political.
 There were 165 items in the second sample.

 We have ratings from four journalists for both samples.
 In addition, the team that assembled the first sample of items collected ratings from three other journalists, as described in~\cite{allen2020scaling}.
-The journalists did not answer exactly the same question we posed, but were also on a 1-7 scale.
-We were able to treat them as comparable to our journalist ratings after reverse coding them.
+The journalists did not answer exactly the same question we posed, but a journalists' answers on several separate questions were averaged to yield a single number on a 1-7 scale.
+We were able to treat these as comparable to our journalist ratings after reverse coding them.

 In Tables~\ref{tab:results-summary-mit} and \ref{tab:results-summary-nyu} we report key result metrics for the two article collections separately.
 Table~\ref{tab:results-summary-mit-mit-journalists} reports key result metrics for the three journalists from~\cite{allen2020scaling}.
 Table~\ref{tab:results-summary-political-items} reports key result metrics for the only the 109 political items.